lorians22/ChickenMap/README.md

 - To re-run a previous command, navigate between them using the up and down arrow keys, then press Enter.

+- If you have any issues with commands not being recognized after installing Python, Tesseract, or packages using `pip3`, close all command prompt windows and open a new one.

 ### MacOS

 - To open a Terminal, press Cmd + space, type *terminal*, and press Return/Enter.